volt-protocol/whitepaper/README.md

 Banks accept deposits of currency and use them to make loans of varied durations and kinds.
 Banks offer yield on deposits which is lower than that they earn lending, and profit by the spread.
 A bank's business is to ensure a good match between the time and yield preferences of its depositors and the composition of its loan book.
 When they fail to do so, a bank run is the natural result.

 There are three main problems with banks today --
-1) they require substantial trust in the operators of the bank
+* they require substantial trust in the operators of the bank
-2) crippling overregulation degrades the user experience
+* crippling overregulation degrades the user experience, effectively taxing all savers
-3) they are vulnerable to censorship or seizure of funds
+* they are vulnerable to censorship or seizure of funds

 These problems are closely related.
 The solution is a trust-minimized system implemented in smart contracts, which can simultaneously obviate the need for trusted human operators, eliminate central points of failure that are vulnerable to censorship, and be trusted by the public thanks to rules encoded more reliably than any legal proction could be.